P87/antsplquiz/README.md

-Add instructions to change redis password
+TODO:

-Make webpack only compile front end JS etc and just use ts-node for the server
+- Add instructions to change redis/mysql password or implement some config overriding based on environment